 Since it lies in the isolated region, the Nar and Phu villages are untouched by modern development.
 So, the trail is rugged and the basic accommodations are available.

-This off-beaten trekking trail is just situated north of popular Annapurna circuit trekking route.
-Like Upper Mustang, it’s landscape is also Tibet.
+This off-beaten trekking trail situates north of popular Annapurna Circuit Trekking route.
+Like Upper Mustang, it’s landscape is also Tibet-like.

 This trekking route brings you closer to the people of the Himalayas.
 Furthermore, the higher regions of treks are home to Tibetan culture still leading their ancient way of life.
 Time and technology are paused, transporting yourself to eras when life is simple yet beautiful !!!

-Take time to explore the unique culture, completely different from other mountain regions.
-If you’re fit and want to get off the beaten track, this adventure will take you to new heights.
+Take time to explore the unique culture, completely different from other mountainous regions.
+If you’re fit and want to get off the common routes, this adventure will take you to new heights.

 Throughout the trail, you’ll encounter basic tea houses.
-You’ll get a chance to taste a local and delicious food via out the trail.
+You’ll get a chance to taste local and delicious food on the trail.